Mechachleopteryx/rBS2ndStructure/README.md

 rBS_gr_filtered <- rBS_gr[!rBS_gr %over% Struc_hg19]
 ```

--   Alternatively, you could try to filter the sites overlapped with RNA secondary structure with the function `rBS_2ndStructure_Filter`, the function also helps you mask all the sites on introns and intergenic sequences.
+-   Alternatively, you could try to filter the sites overlapped with RNA secondary structures with the function `rBS_2ndStructure_Filter`, the function also helps you mask all the sites on introns and intergenic sequences.

 ``` r
 rBS_gr = GRanges(seqnames = rBS_df$`#SeqID`, strand = rBS_df$refStrand, ranges = IRanges(start = rBS_df$refPos, width = 1))